 We all love The Originals and The Vampire Diaries and everyone loves a good fight scene.
-However, I think many would agree with me that sometimes both of these shows can have fight scenes that are rather inconsistent with the established lore as it pertains to vampire strength, vampire speed, established skill, etc. The worst of these have usually been against the members of the original family.
+However, I believe many would agree with me that both of these shows can have fight scenes that are rather inconsistent with the established lore.
+Particularly as it pertains to vampire strength, speed, established skill, basic logic, etc. The worst of these atrocious lapses of logic have probably been against the members of the original family.
 It’s not hard to get why this is.
 The originals are extremely powerful beings, nearly invincible in fact.
-So in order to give their enemies a fighting chance (especially necessary if those enemies are a series’ protagonists) they ended up seemingly having to handicap them.
-However, this miniature article is an attempt to rewrite some of the more inconsistent fight scenes that the originals have had in a way that retains the scene’s original purpose, doesn’t result in the death of more named characters than died in the original version but also isn’t inconsistent (and hopefully not too much more expensive to shoot).
+So in order to give their enemies a fighting chance (especially if those enemies are a series’ protagonists) they ended up having to handicap them.
+However, this miniature article is an attempt to rewrite some of the more inconsistent fight scenes that the originals have had in a way that retains the scene’s original purpose, doesn’t result in the death of more important characters than died in the original version but also isn’t inconsistent (and hopefully not too much more expensive to shoot).

 It’s worth noting that I will expand this article over time to include multiple scenes, but right now I simply do not have the time.

 Kol vs. Damon in “Dangerous Liaisons”

 One of the biggest victims of the above-mentioned trend is probably Kol Mikaelson.
 He’s often been, to put it kindly, defeated by vampires or others far below his own level of strength and skill (as far as the lore goes).
 And to put it less kindly: He’s a little bitch who got curbstomped by Damon.
 Which is only the first time this happened.
 I am, of course, referring to the scene in the fourteenth episode of season 3 of The Vampire Diaries where he fights the blue-eyed marvel that is Damon Salvatore.
 The first fight scene he had with anyone other than Klaus.